PowerDNS/pdns/pdns/docs/security-poll.md

 'secpoll.powerdns.com'.
 If empty, nothing is polled.
 This can be moved to 'secpoll.yourorganization.com'.

-If compiled with DISTRIBUTION=dist SUBVERSION=abcde, queries will be sent to "auth-x.y.z-abcde.dist.security-poll-suffix".
+If compiled with DISTRIBUTION=dist PACKAGEVERSION=3.1.6-abcde, queries will be sent to "auth-3.1.6-abcde.dist.security-poll-suffix".

+## Delegation
+If a distribution wants to host its own file with version information, we can delegate dist.secpoll.powerdns.com to their nameservers directly.